Formal Verification as a Service

 Several infrastructure managers now require formal verification to be done as part of the safety assessment.
 Even when not required, suppliers now choose to do formal verification because of the increased safety and the possibility to decrease testing by finding issues with automated techniques.

-Prover has performed formal verification of relay-based interlockings, computer-based interlockings (such as Siemens Westrace, Ansaldo Microlok, Alstom iVPI, GE ElectroLogiXS, SCADE-based designs etc), CBTC systems, ETCS systems, micro processors, embedded systems in cars, and more.
+Prover has performed formal verification for almost 30 years of relay-based interlockings, computer-based interlockings (such as Siemens Westrace, Ansaldo Microlok, Alstom iVPI, GE ElectroLogiXS, SCADE-based designs etc), CBTC systems, ETCS systems, micro processors, embedded systems in cars, and more.